We found 5 family medicine practitioners who accept United Healthcare Compass Balanced near Marble Falls, TX.

 Dr. John Calder practices family medicine and diagnostic radiology.
 Dr. Calder is affiliated with Scott & White Healthcare.
-He is in-network for several insurance carriers, including United Healthcare Compass, United Healthcare Choice, and United Healthcare HSA.
-He studied medicine at the University of Texas Southwestern Medical School.
-His training includes a residency program at a hospital affiliated with Texas A & M Health Science Center.
+He graduated from the University of Texas Southwestern Medical School and then he performed his residency at a hospital affiliated with Texas A & M Health Science Center.
+He honors United Healthcare Compass, United Healthcare Choice, United Healthcare HSA, and more.

-Dr. Robert McClimans practices family medicine.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. McClimans accepts.
-Dr. McClimans graduated from A.T.
+Dr. Robert McClimans works as a family medicine physician in Marble Falls, TX and Gatesville, TX.
+He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
+Dr. McClimans attended medical school at A.T.
 Still University, Kirksville College of Osteopathic Medicine.

-Dr. Chad Gray's specialty is family medicine.
-He graduated from the University of Texas Health Science Center at San Antonio, School of Medicine.
-Dr. Gray is an in-network provider for several insurance carriers, including United Healthcare Compass, Blue Cross/Blue Shield, and Blue Choice.
+Dr. Chad Gray specializes in family medicine.
+He attended medical school at the University of Texas Health Science Center at San Antonio, School of Medicine.
+He honors United Healthcare Compass, Blue Cross/Blue Shield, Blue Choice, and more.

 Conditions / Treatments